EduPav/spoodler/docs/pending.md

 - Create a global configs file
 - You can access spoodler in spoodler:8080
 - Set up with docker-compose: php, nginx, mysql working containers.

+## Discarded

+- Create statistics page.
+  - ML features.
+Analysis of frequency:
+  - Weekday
+  - Weekend/holiday?
+  - Instance?(anomaly could be same frequency of errors, but an instance reported most of them).